borgar90/portfolio-bot/README.md

 - Use the included HTML example (`examples/frontend-example.html`)
 - Integrates seamlessly with React, Vue, or any SPA
 - Customize the chat experience to match your brand

+### Resilient by Default
+- Structured JSON logging for easier monitoring
+- OpenAI and Pushover calls guarded by timeouts and error handling
+- Built-in per-session rate limiting with friendly user notifications

 ## 📋 Prerequisites